Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-I think, before starting with the vba code you should take a look at the Table Image (third image from the top of this page) if you have not done it in the earlier session on Access Project Menu creation.
+Before diving into the VBA code, take a moment to review the Table Image (the third image from the top of this page), especially if you have not already done so in the earlier session on Access Project Menu creation.

-The Second field Desc has object type group names (Forms, Reports, and Macros) and actual object names of the form, Report, and Macro.
+• Desc – Contains either the object type group names (Forms, Reports, Macros) or the actual object names of forms, reports, and macros.

 The Type Code and Object Name pair (say 2rptCategories) will be saved in the ImageComboBox’s Tag Property.